PRIVATE LAW LIBRARIES-

 Article VII: COMMITTEES

-There shall be the following established groups of the PLL/SIS: Corporate Law Librarians, Independent Law Librarians, Records Management Law Librarians and Technical Services Law Librarians.
-Each group shall send a representative to the annual meetings of the PLL/SIS Executive Committee.
+There shall be the following established groups of the PLL-SIS: Corporate Law Librarians, Independent Law Librarians, Records / Conflicts Management Law Librarians and Technical Services Law Librarians.
+Each group shall send a representative to the annual meetings of the PLL-/SIS Executive Committee.
 There shall be additional standing or special committees as the Executive Committee shall create, or shall be created by a majority vote of those present and voting on a written resolution of the Section.
 Such resolutions must be presented to the Secretary prior to the meeting.

 Article VIII: PARLIAMENTARY AUTHORITY